MyBagofTricks/SiteCheck/README.md

 ## Instructions
 1. Generate your Google API client secret file and save it to the same directory as this script as client_secret_email.json [More details here](https://developers.google.com/adwords/api/docs/guides/authentication#installed)
-2. Rename sitecheck.config.json.example to sitecheck.config.json and replace dummy fields with your data
+2. Run emailer.py to authenticate with OAuth2.
+    If the machine has no GUI, use another computer to authenticate by running 'python emailer.py --noauth_local_webserver', copying the link to another computer, then entering the generated code.
-3. Run 'emailer.py' to trigger OAuth2 and generate tokens
+3. Rename config.ini.example to config.ini, and fill out the fields
-4. Run 'sitecheck.py'
+4. Run 'python sitecheck.py'
+    This program supports multiple arguments.
+See 'python -h' for more!

 ## TO DO
 - [ ] Add Windows support